 The act was created to prevent the unnecessary suffering of animals.
 The Marine Mammal Protection Act was passed in 1972 to protect marine mammals from hunting, capture, and harassment.
 The act also establishes guidelines for the humane treatment of marine mammals in captivity.

 The Endangered Species Act was passed in 1973 to protect endangered and threatened species from extinction.
 The act also establishes guidelines for the conservation of these species.

 Animal lawyers represent clients in a variety of animal-related legal disputes.
 Animal law is a relatively new area of law, and thus, the types of cases that lawyers handle are constantly evolving.
 Some common case types that animal lawyers handle include:

 - Animal cruelty cases: lawyers may represent either the victim or the accused in animal cruelty cases.
 These cases often involve allegations of abuse, neglect, or abandonment.

 - Breeder and pet store regulation: Animal lawyers may represent breeders, pet stores, or other businesses that sell animals in disputes with local, state, or federal governments.
 These disputes often center on regulations governing the care and sale of animals.

-If you have an animal-related legal dispute, it is best to consult with an animal lawyer to find out if they may be able to help you.
+If you have an animal-related legal dispute, it is best to consult with a lawyer to find out if they may be able to help you.